 Assessments must respect the client's (or group's) cultural beliefs about gender roles and Aboriginal and/or Torres Strait Islander men's and women's business.
 Depending on circumstances, the learner may or may not be able to provide cancer education to clients of the opposite gender.
 This must be determined prior to any assessment activity for this unit.

-Assessment must ensure the use of: current consumer based education resources about different types of women's and other cancers from credible sources • dietary and exercise guidelines from credible sources which could include those produced by government agencies and cancer support services • organisational procedures for responding to client disclosure of health concerns.
-Assessors must satisfy the Standards for Registered Training Organisations requirements for assessors, and: • be an Aboriginal and/or Torres Strait Islander person who has applied the skills and knowledge covered in this unit of competency through experience working as an Aboriginal and/or Torres Strait Islander health worker or practitioner, or • be a registered health practitioner or a health educator with experience be a registered health practitioner or a health educator with experience relevant to this unit of competency and be accompanied by, or have assessments validated by, an Aboriginal and/or Torres Strait Islander person.
+Assessment must ensure the use of:

+- current consumer based education resources about different types of men's and other cancers from credible sources - dietary and exercise guidelines from credible sources which could include those produced by government agencies and cancer support services - organisational procedures for responding to client disclosure of health concerns.

+Assessors must satisfy the Standards for Registered Training Organisations requirements for assessors, and:

+- be an Aboriginal and/or Torres Strait Islander person who has applied the skills and knowledge covered in this unit of competency through experience working as an Aboriginal and/or Torres Strait Islander health worker or practitioner, or - be a registered health practitioner or a health educator with experience relevant to this unit of competency and be accompanied by, or have assessments validated by, an Aboriginal and/or Torres Strait Islander person.